mikanbako/Android-Application-Build-Script-Extension/README.txt

 First Setup :

-    1. Locate this directory that names "build" at top directory of application project.
+    1. Put these scripts and sub directories in a directory that names "build" at top directory of application project.

     2. Copy the below and paste to the *below* of <import> task at build.xml.

         <import file="build/extended_build.xml" />

-    3. Replace the value of version-tag to "custom" at build.xml.
+    3. Change the value of version-tag to "custom" in build.xml.

     Example: